 If you were wondering what the Jack Archer is?
 It’s an award for the school where the most children walk to school over a week.
 The fact we won proves we are a very active, health school!

 LOLLIPOP LADY – SAFE CROSSING

-We have a lollipop lady she is called Mrs Wright .
+We have a lollipop lady, Mrs Haynes.
 She has the job of making it safe for children to cross the road at the safe crossing near the school gates.
-SHE IS AMAZING!!!
+She is doing an amazing job.
 This means children can get to school on foot or scooter or bike as they can cross the road safely

 NO CAR DAY